The Dickies: Formation and early years (1977–1979)

 The book Going Underground: American Punk Rock 1979–1989 describes the Dickies in the context of the early L.A. punk scene.
 Its author contends that the Dickies were "the best musicians on the scene and made good use of their talents".
 Also described is an early gig at the Masque in 1977.
-An opening band was so incompetent that "some punks turned a fire hose on them".
+The opening band was so incompetent that "some punks turned a fire hose on them".
 The Dickies came out next, looking like "normal suburban nerds".
 The band "erupted in a tight, jackhammer, speed-of-light assault" of "ferocious... goofball comedy punk" which inspired manic punk rock dancing ("bodies carooming off each other").
-The author claims that the Dickies' subsequent record contract caused jealousy among other bands, some of whom would say that the Dickies were only in it for money.
-This belief is contrasted with the Dickies actual stated primary goal of being written about in Slash (fanzine).
+The author claims that the Dickies' subsequent record contract caused jealousy among other bands, some of whom would say the Dickies were only in it for money.
+This belief is contrasted with the Dickies' actual stated primary goal of being written about in Slash (fanzine).